Updated March 17, 2023

 - After that, the conditional expression can be examined.
 If the test expression is false (0), for loop is ended.
-However, if the conditional expression is true (nonzero), codes within the body of for loop is performed as well as the update expression is updated.
+However, if the conditional expression is true (nonzero), codes within the body of for loop are performed, and the update expression is updated.

 - This technique repeats before the test expression can be false.

 - The for loop is usually applied if the quantity of iterations is well known.